 #1 Changing diapers

-#2 A diaper-changing table in the men’s toilet
+#2 A baby diaper changing table in the men’s toilet in Singapore

-Here’s what they had to say (amidst gagging at the thought of #1)
+Here’s what they had to say about changing nappies and placing a baby changing table in the men’s bathroom in Singapore (amidst gagging at the thought of #1)

 “Changing my baby’s pamper is easy peasy.
 There’s really not much to it.
 I hold my nose, and I do it.
 In under 15 seconds.
 The faster, the better… for me.
 It’s still weird doing a change in public, especially in a men’s toilet, if that ever is the case.
 The dudes would look at me strangely and I may not feel so manly after that.
 It’s just a guy’s thing.”